 I would definitely recommend trying it.
 Nocino may be considered quite an aristocratic tipple too, as it does have a distinct pedigree.

 Would you believe that there is an ‘Ordine del Nocino Modernese‘, which roughly translated becomes a slightly nutty sounding ‘The Walnut Liqueur Order of Modena’?
 Well, there is.
 And aficionados, or those who are curious, might like to use this recipe, which I’ve taken from the Walnut Liqueur Order site and put into English, to try and create their very own Modena Walnut liqueur.

 To make this walnut liqueur, you will need:

 - A litre of 95° alcohol – which is easy to find in supermarkets here (Note to frequent and not so frequent flyers – Not sure if you could take a bottle of this on as ‘hand luggage’ though – it’s basically an exlosive).

 - Around 33-35 green walnuts depending on their size – a nutty tradition has it that you must use an odd number of walnuts.
 And your nuts must be untreated and from around Modena – so you’ll have to come to Italy to get them, unless you want to cheat and use local nuts.
 Local nuts will not give the same results though.

-More importantly, and as tradition indicates, the nuts must have been gathered during the feast of St. John the Baptist which is around the 24th June – otherwise your nocino just will not taste the same, or so goes the legend!
+More importantly, and as tradition indicates, the walnuts must have been gathered during the feast of St. John the Baptist which is around the 24th June – otherwise your nocino walnut liqueur just will not taste the same, or so goes the legend!

-You must check the consistency of your nuts with a pin or the nuts may be split in half -alas just what the ‘right nut consistency is’, is not given, although if you stick to tradition and collect your nuts around St. John the Baptist’s feast, they should be OK nuts, presumably.
+You must check the consistency of your walnuts with a pin or the nuts may be split in half -alas just what the ‘right walnut consistency is’, is not given, although if you stick to tradition and collect your nuts around St. John the Baptist’s feast, they should be OK walnuts, presumably.

 Extras, if you like: